-1. Except in the cases mentioned in the following article the two Administrations shall be responsible for the loss of parcels and for the loss, damage or abstraction of their contents or of a part thereof.
+1. Except in the cases mentioned in the following Article, the two Administrations shall be responsible for the loss of parcels and for the loss, damage or abstraction of their contents or of a part thereof.

 The sender is entitled under this head to compensation corresponding to the actual amount of the loss, damage or abstraction.
-For uninsured parcels the indemnity shall not exceed the amount fixed by the legislation of the Administration of origin.
+For uninsured parcels the indemnity shall not exceed the amount fixed by legislation of the Administration of origin, subject to a maximum of Rs.
+62-8-0.
 For an insured parcel the amount of compensation shall not exceed the amount for which it was insured.

-Compensation is paid to the addressee when he claims it, either after making reservations when accepting delivery of a pilfered or damaged parcel, or if he proves that the sender has waived his rights in his favour.
+Compensation is paid to the addressee when he claims it either after making reservations when accepting delivery of a pilfered or damaged parcel, or if he proves that the sender has waived his rights in his favour.

 - 2. In calculating the amount of compensation indirect loss or loss of profits shall not be taken into consideration. - 3.
 Compensation shall be calculated on the current price of goods of the same nature at the place and time at which the goods were accepted for transmission. - 4.
 Where compensation is due for the loss, destruction or complete damage of a parcel or for the abstraction of the whole of the contents, the sender is entitled to the return of the postage also. - 5.
-In all cases the insurance fee shall be retained by the Postal Administration concerned.
+In all cases the insurance fees and if the case arises the despatch fee shall be retained by the Postal Administrations concerned.